mimiflynn/supercoolneato.com/contents/articles/dream-stereo/index.md

 template: article.jade
 ---

-A lot of time went into planning out my dream stereo, which is to say that I spent a good deal of time researching on the internet in the vortex of WhatHiFi?, Reddit, and Stereophile.
-I was able to source most of the components refurbished or open-box b-stock for just under 2k.
+A lot of time went into planning my dream stereo, which is to say that I spent a good deal of time researching in the vortex of WhatHiFi?, Reddit, and Stereophile.
+In the end, I was able to source most of the components refurbished or open-box b-stock for just under 2k.

 "2000 for a stereo?" you might be asking me in you mind?
 Well, I had just come into some money by winning the NYC apartment lottery (AKA getting a buy out on my place) and figured I would treat myself to the sound system I always dreamed of.

-Yes, it has been worth it.
-I've been listening to it every single day I'm at home for the past year and its proven to be one of my most favorite things.
+Yes, it has been worth it.For the past year, any day I'm at home, this stereo is quietly or not so quietly playing in the background.
+It has proven to be one of my most favorite things.

 <span class="more"></span>

 ## Marantz PM6005 Integrated Amplifier

-Marantz integrated amplifiers struck my a pretty.
-Yes, thats right, I saw them and though, oh, that looks so nice.
-Only then did search for reviews and discovered that their entry level audiophile gear was top rated for quality.
+At first, it was their appearance that struck me.
+Marantz integrated amplifiers are pretty.
+Yes, thats right, I saw them and thought, 'oh, that looks so nice'.
+The curves, the blue lights, the symmetrical design.
+Thankfully, my search through reviews revealed Marantz entry level audiophile gear was top rated for quality.

 Before I realized I could find a PM6005 refurbished for the same price, I had been looking to buy a new PM5005.
 The PM6005 won due to the digital input options that the PM5005 lack, which means I could use the PM6005 as a DAC for my AppleTV.